Kair12345/GroupProject/README.md

 * We got a tile to show up with some of our pixel art.

-* We got our tile to move left, right, down, up but it goes off the screen and will not stop moving.
+* We got our tile to move left, right, down, up using arrow keys but the tile goes off the screen and will not stop moving.
 (Update) We added a keyReleased function to stop the tile movement.

 * We added a function to stop the movement of tiles as it reaches the left side, right side, bottem, or top of the screen.
 Unfortunately the tiles shake a bit before stopping.

 * We changed the movement to be more like 2048 by changing the keyRelease function in order to make it so movement direction can not change until a the side of the screen is reached.
+Unfortunately there is a problem where the tile permanently stops moving if you click  arrow keys of opposite directions.